plantasia-space/plantasia.space-site/index.md

 <a href="https://play.maar.world/?g=8&d=0&c=0 " rel="Maar World Player" target="_blank"> Play full screen</a>

-`Goal: Give humans and planet earth a safe environment to self-heal.`{:.success}

 Entangled creations born at the intersection of the physical and digital worlds, an imaginary that crosses the borders of scientific discoveries, technological development and artistic creation.
 Maar world is a proof of concept for a new era of aural creations in a creator-owned creative economy.